IU-PR/Capstone_project/content/docs/2024/innobazaar/week1.md

 ### How do you plan to iterate and pivot if necessary based on user feedback?

-We will regularly collect user feedback through surveys, interviews, and usage analytics.
+We will try to collect user feedback through possible surveys, interviews, and usage analytics.
 Based on this feedback, we will prioritize and implement changes to improve the platform.
 If significant issues or new opportunities arise, we will pivot our approach to better meet user needs.

 ## Leveraging AI, Open-Source, and Experts